microsoft/reactxp/docs/docs/apis/userinterface.md

 // when the user is using Tab key to navigate through the focusable
 // elements (on applicalbe platforms). isNavigatingWithKeyboard(): boolean;

+// Moving the focus manually from the application code might lead to a complex
+// logic on the application level and to race conditions when several components
+// want to be focused on mount at the same time.
+Those race conditions might
+// result in an unreliable behaviour, especially for the screen reader users.
+// For example, when some element inside the dialog is focused, the screen reader
+// announces the dialog, but only when nothing inside the dialog was focused before,
+// and if the focus is moved inside the dialog, the second focused element
+// might interrupt the dialog announcement and the screen reader users won't be
+// able to understand where they are.
+// Another thing is that it is often required to have different autofocusing logic
+// on different platforms.
+For example it is often ok to automatically focus the
+// input field on desktop when something shows, but on mobile it will bring up the
+// keyboard which is not always the desired behaviour and you might want to delay
+// the focus.
+// And sometimes several just mounted components have the autoFocus property set.
+// This method allows you specify a callback which will be called every time the
+// actual focusing should be done.
+This method sets a top-most callback, you can
+// also narrow down the scope of the focus arbitrator callback (see View's
+// arbitrateFocus property for more details).
+// When no callback is specified the default logic is used: if present, focus a
+// candidate with accessibilityId===FocusUtils.FirstFocusableId (see above),
+// otherwise focus last candidate from the array. setFocusArbitrator(arbitrator: FocusArbitrator | undefined): void
 ```

 ## Events